ilya40umov/KotLink/README.md

 Install [Chrome Extension](https://chrome.google.com/webstore/detail/kotlink-browser-extension/cdkflkfieefihicjaidafmggjdnkakod)

-To use KotLink with Vivaldi:
+To use KotLink with Vivaldi perform the following steps:
 1. Go to Settings / Privacy and enable "Search Suggestions in Address Field".
 1. Go to Settings / Search and make sure "Allow Search Suggestions" is checked for "In Address Field".
 1. Also in Settings / Search, add a new search engine where: